So, what on earth made me into a writer?

 From The Outlanders, I set up my own theatre company and toured with this, and, after a couple of years, got into writing for radio through a lucky break - the Head of BBC Radio Drama came to see one of my stage plays at West Yorkshire Playhouse and asked me if I could do a radio version.
 People Come Here To Cry has since been broadcast - to consistent acclaim - numerous times by the BBC.
 I've since had five more BBC Radio 4 plays broadcast.

-So, I started out in poetry and short fiction, moved into writing for the stage, then radio, tried my hand (and won a couple of awards) at telly and screenwriting, and, am currently ploughing on with my first novel.
-I love it and hate it by turns.
-You can read several chapters of it - as stand-alone short stories - in my collection 'Something Vital Fell Through'.
+So, I started out in poetry and short fiction, moved into writing for the stage, then radio, tried my hand (and won a couple of awards) at telly and screenwriting.

 I also tutor and lecture in creative writing - working with age groups as wide as 4-year-olds to 98-year-olds.
 I love this work - helping budding writers learn the art and craft (and hard graft!) of writing.
 It gives me a real buzz when I see my students' skills and confidence really start to develop, and when their own writing 'voice' comes out to play.